lldap/lldap/README.md

 other components (KeyCloak, Authelia, ...) using this server as the source of truth for users, via LDAP.

+By default, the data is stored in SQLite, but you can swap the backend with MySQL/MariaDB or PostgreSQL.

 ## Installation

 ### With Docker